MicrosoftDocs/sdk-api/sdk-api-src/content/hrtfapoapi/nf-hrtfapoapi-ixapohrtfparameters-setsourcegain.md

 ### -param gain [in]

-The custom direct-path gain value for the current source position.
+The custom direct-path gain value for the current source position in dB.
 Valid only for sounds played with the HrtfDistanceDecayType custom decay type.

 ## -returns